Level 11

 OVERVIEW

-While working at Level 11, I worked on a client project for DeCurtis.
+While working at Level 11 (now Launch Consulting) I worked on a client project for DeCurtis.
 We designed and built a custom, end-to-end inventory and fulfillment management system for the client.
 The deliverable included an admin-facing web app and a staff-facing Android mobile app.

 One specific request from the client was that the mobile app should be accessible for their warehouse staff, which included individuals on the autism spectrum.